 Here, we provide a practical introduction to modern third-party data, its benefits for brands, and how to make it work for your organization.

 Third-party data is information collected by companies that don’t have a direct relationship with consumers.
+To put this into further context, here are three types of data collection:

 Second-party data refers to audience information collected by another consumer-facing company.
 Second-party data exchanges are typically made directly between brands, and its availability, depth, and scope share the same limitations as first-party data.

-Here are basic examples in action:
+Based on a recent Mobilewalla customer case study, here are basic examples in action:

 Before the internet, third-party data was relatively limited.
 There were a small number of companies that maintained customer lists for purchase, and they were typically applied in snail mail or telephone campaigns, which had limited utility and attribution capability.